 When Janice invited me to write an article not so long ago, I had no clue what to write about.
 That was, until I saw the movie Pretty Woman (for the umpteenth time) on television.
 Richard Gere and Julia Roberts were lying in the tub and he told her about his traumatic childhood and how angry he was with his father.

 “I was very angry with him.
 It cost me ten thousand dollars in therapy to say that sentence…I was very angry with him!”
 That got me thinking.
 Instead of spending all that money sitting on a therapist's couch, he could have spent it on a long, soul-searching solo trip to discover, accept, and find a way to deal with his anger issues, and he would have had the time of his life doing it as well!

 The Best Thing about Solo Travel

-I figured I would have to do two things: look inward to analyse my thoughts and feelings; and look outward to relativate them.
+I figured I would have to do two things: look inward to analyse my thoughts and feelings and look outward to relativate them.
 Looking outward meant meeting new people, talking with and learning from them.
-It also meant listening to them without being judgemental.
+It also meant listening to them without being judgmental.
 That way, I could easily gain new perspectives and insights from them.

 The Solo Travel Moment that Changed Everything